bclittleua/fantasy_antfarm_v0.4/README.md

 # Fantasy Antfarm v0.4

-A long-form autonomous simulation of a fantasy world where individuals—commoners, adventurers, monsters, and gods—interact over decades or centuries without player intervention.
+An autonomous simulation of a fantasy world where individuals—commoners, adventurers, monsters, and gods—interact over decades or centuries without player intervention.

 This is not a game in the traditional sense.
 It is a system that *runs itself*, producing emergent history: heroes rise and fall, regions collapse into tyranny or flourish under order, monsters carve out domains, and divine forces subtly shift the balance.

-You are not controlling the world—you are observing it.
+You can observe the world, but you cannot control it.

 ---